 Back pain is one of the most common medical problems in humans.
-According to Medline Plus, eight out of 10 people suffer from the condition at some point in their lives.
+According to Medline Plus, 8 out of 10 people have the condition at some point in their lives.
 Back pain typically originates in the muscles, joints and large cluster of nerves associated with the spine.
-Because the back is fundamental to proper posture and stability, back pain has large repercussions for the movements of the body.
-Weightlifters should be encouraged to wear a belt to guard against potential injury.

 Video of the Day